 The “Lower Saxony Asparagus Route” logo is synonymous with high-quality locally grown asparagus, charming countryside, interesting attractions, magnificent festivals, markets and special local events that make it worth visiting even when the asparagus season is over.
-Since 1999, the 750-km long Lower Saxony Asparagus Route has connected up the tourist regions of Lüneburger Heide, Hannover and surroundings, the Braunschweiger Land, Mittelweser river valley and the Oldenburger Münsterland.
+Since 1999, the 750-km long Lower Saxony Asparagus Route has connected up the tourist regions of Lüneburger Heide, Hanover and surroundings, the Brunswicker Land, Mittelweser river valley and the Oldenburger Münsterland.
 A tourist route that offers a wealth of culinary delights relating to what the locals refer to as “white gold” – asparagus – and not just during the asparagus harvest season that runs from April to June.
 It’s a matter of taste whether you enjoy German asparagus served with a warm hollandaise sauce or with melted butter and ham.
 So too is the hotly contested debate about the best German asparagus in the region.

-Take a trip along the Asparagus Route in the merry month of May from Burgdorf near Hannover and buy freshly cut asparagus directly from the grower – exquisite!
+Take a trip along the Asparagus Route in the merry month of May from Burgdorf near Hanover and buy freshly cut asparagus directly from the grower – exquisite!
 Then complete your trip by visiting an asparagus exhibition, naturally combined with an asparagus sampling session, and why not try cutting the asparagus spears yourself?

 There are also organised tours along the Asparagus Route, for day visitors as well as weekend tourists, whether you wish to indulge in this epicurean delight, buy asparagus fresh from the growers or watch the asparagus pickers in their back-breaking work.